LLM4Cov: Execution-Aware Agentic Learning for High-coverage Testbench Generation: Acknowledgment

 \subsection{Verification-Conditioned Progressive Learning}

-Section~\ref{sec:rejection_ft} describes how coverage-guided rejection fine-tuning converts simulator feedback into supervision pairs $d_t=(s_t,x_{t+1})$ grounded in student-induced failure states.
-Because these states depend on the current student model, the distribution of useful supervision evolves as training proceeds.
-We therefore organize training into stages that align data synthesis with the current student distribution.
+Section~\ref{sec:rejection_ft} describes how coverage-guided rejection fine-tuning converts simulator feedback into supervision pairs $d_t=(s_t,x_{t+1})$.
+Under such formulation, agentic traces can be categorized into three types depending on model selection between teacher model $M_T$ and student model $M_S$ (which is shown in Figure~\ref{fig:fig-traj_syn}):

+\squishlist \item \textbf{Full-teacher agentic traces.} Both intermediate states and transitions are generated by the teacher model, i.e., $( M_{\text{int}}, M_{\text{trans}})=( M_T, M_T)$.
+These traces provide high-quality transitions but induce a teacher-biased state distribution that may exclude failure modes commonly encountered by the student.

+\item \textbf{Imitation-style agentic traces.} Intermediate states are sampled using the student model, while transitions are generated by the teacher model, i.e., $( M_{\text{int}}, M_{\text{trans}})=( M_S, M_T)$.
+This formulation aligns supervision with the student-induced state distribution while preserving expert-level corrective transitions.

+\item \textbf{Self-sampling agentic traces.} Both intermediate states and transitions are generated by the student model, i.e., $( M_{\text{int}}, M_{\text{trans}})=( M_S, M_S)$.
+These traces fully reflect the student’s execution behavior and remove reliance on a fixed teacher model. \squishend

+\textbf{Training progression.} The above taxonomy decouples the distribution of visited states from the quality of corrective transitions and provides a simple progression for constructing supervision.
+When the student model is substantially weaker than the teacher, imitation-style traces offer stable learning signals by pairing student-induced failure states with strong corrective transitions from the teacher.
+As training proceeds and the student becomes capable of producing higher-quality repairs, self-sampling traces become increasingly valuable: they reflect the student’s own execution behavior and enable learning recovery strategies for failure modes that lie beyond the fixed performance ceiling of a static teacher.
+In this way, trajectory synthesis can naturally evolve from teacher-guided correction toward student-driven refinement while remaining grounded in the same coverage-based filtering mechanism.

-\textbf{Stage-conditioned data synthesis.} Let $ M^{(k)}$ denote the student model at stage $k$.
+\textbf{Stage-conditioned data synthesis.} The progression above can be naturally implemented via separating data synthesis into stages.
+Let $ M^{(k)}$ denote the student model at stage $k$.
 Using the procedure in Section~\ref{sec:rejection_ft}, we construct a dataset $\mathcal{D}^{(k)}$ by sampling trajectories with $ M^{(k)}$ and retaining data points containing coverage-improving transitions:

 Each stage therefore yields supervision aligned with the state distribution induced by the current student model.